bowman2001/perplexdoc/content/doc/replace/howto-replace.md

 | Citation    |  {‍=work}     |  {=work}  |
 | Insertion   |  {‍+insert}   |  {+insert}  |
 | Conditional break | a{‍/}b |  a{/}b |
+{.normal}

 These codes are substituted with the help of short regular expressions in the layout template [{$replacements.html}](/doc/appendix/replacements).
-It processes the Hugo variable `.Content` which contains the rendered Markdown as HTML string.
-The procedure is safe, because Goldmark treats the curly braces and their content like any other Markdown and discards any raw HTML to prevent malicious code.
+It processes the Hugo variable `.Content` that contains the rendered Markdown as an HTML string.
+The procedure is safe because Goldmark treats these codes like any other Markdown and discards any raw HTML before they are replaced.

 ## Available as a module

-A copy of the replacements template gets included from a separate repository: [hugo-mod-replacements](https://github.com/bowman2001/hugo-mod-replacements).
+The replacement template is available in a separate repository: [hugo-mod-replacements](https://github.com/bowman2001/hugo-mod-replacements).

-To manipulate our generated HTML with simple regular expressions is secure and fast.
-But these are syntax hacks which can’t be parsed by Markdown renderers.
+**The method is reliable but a hack**.
+These codes can’t be parsed by Markdown renderers.
 A better solution would be to add [extensions for Goldmark](https://github.com/yuin/goldmark/tree/master/extension) and for many elements there already is a relatively common syntax in other Markdown flavors.
 If they would be available for Goldmark, we could run a regex parser for the last time on these replacements and change them into regular extended syntax.
+{.box-info}